Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved across the external memory interface within a second.
-It is worked out by multiplying the interface width by its memory speed.
-If the card has DDR type memory, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved past the external memory interface in one second.
+It is worked out by multiplying the interface width by the speed of its memory.
+If it uses DDR memory, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
+This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices